コンテンツにスキップ

 Astro has built-in support for Markdown and an optional integration for MDX files.
 Your existing Markdown and MDX files can be reused but may require some adjustments to their frontmatter, such as adding Astro’s special layout frontmatter property.
 They can also be placed within src/pages/ to take advantage of automatic file-based routing.

 Alternatively, you can use content collections in Astro to store and manage your content.
-When part of a collection, Markdown and MDX files will live in folders within src/content/.
 You will retrieve the content yourself and generate those pages dynamically.

 As Astro outputs raw HTML, it is possible to write end-to-end tests using the output of the build step.
 Any end-to-end tests written previously might work out-of-the-box if you have been able to match the markup of the older Gatsby site.
 Testing libraries such as Jest and React Testing Library can be imported and used in Astro to test your React components.